aakashkumar5069/jekyll_blog/_posts/2015-08-03-First-Try-Happiness.md

 ---
 layout: post
-title: First "Try Happiness"
+title: First "Try at Happiness"
-description: "An awesome insight into Jekyll"
+description: "An awesome insight into Jekyll.Jekyll is a simple blog generator.
+The community is growing and the number of plugins is also growing."
 author: "Kumar Aakash"
 coverImg: "post-bg.jpg"
 ---